redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

 ---
-Title: Enable scalable Redis Query Engine in Redis Enterprise
+Title: Enable Query Performance Factor For Redis Query Engine in Redis Enterprise
 alwaysopen: false
 categories:
 - docs
 - operate
 - stack
-description: Enable the scalable Redis Query Engine in Redis Enterprise to increase the performance of queries.
+description: Enable the Query performance factor for Redis Query Engine in Redis Enterprise to increase the performance of queries.
 linkTitle: Enable scalable Redis Query Engine
 weight: 20
-aliases: /operate/oss_and_stack/stack-with-enterprise/search/scalable-search/
+aliases: /operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor/
 ---

-Redis Query Engine is a capability intended to increase the performance of queries, including [vector search]({{<relref "/develop/interact/search-and-query/query/vector-search">}}).
+Query performance factor is a capability intended to increase the performance of queries, including [vector search]({{<relref "/develop/interact/search-and-query/query/vector-search">}}).
 When enabled, it allows you to increase a database's compute capacity and throughput by allocating more virtual CPUs per shard in addition to horizontal scaling with more shards.
-This document describes how to configure the Redis Query Engine.
+This document describes how to configure the Query performance factor.

 {{<note>}}
 Some use cases might not scale effectively.
 Redis experts can help determine if vertical scaling with the Redis Query Engine will boost performance for your use case and guide you on whether to use vertical scaling, horizontal scaling, or both.